 Karen Larsdatter's period illustrations of people setting up and taking down tents, and period illustrations of market merchant booths.

-Stephen Wyley's Tents of History, which includes a Database of Tent References.
-Presented in table form, this massive collection describes features and decorations of hundreds (at least!) of tents appearing in pictures and textual references from the 1st to the 17th century C.E.
-(Much of this information is also on a site in Australia.)
+Stephen Wyley's History of Tents, which includes a Database of Tent References.
+Presented in table form, this massive collection describes features and decorations of hundreds (at least!) of tents appearing in pictures and textual references from the 1st to the 18th century C.E.

 Pavilion Information from House Greydragon.
 This is apparently an SCA household that has built several pavilions on Daffyd's hub-and-spoke design (with some modifications which they say help the spokes stay in place).
 They also have a number of photos of a surviving 16th-century (???) pavilion in a museum in Basel, Switzerland.